 Nowadays, there are plenty of online courses that can help you to learn German.
 These are useful because you can complete them at your pace and convenience.
 Some of the most popular companies that offer online German courses are Babbel, smarterGerman, Lingoda, and LanguaTalk.
 You can also find more options in our guide to learning German.

-- University of Michigan German Department – offers free German vocabulary and grammar sheets, as well as resources for reading, writing, speaking, and listening practise
+- University of Michigan German Department – offers free German vocabulary and grammar sheets, as well as resources for reading, writing, speaking, and listening practice

 - Free Language – a collection of links to online German learning resources, including podcasts, lessons, and smartphone apps